radiantlogicinc/iddm-connector-sdk-documentation/UserGuide.md

 ## Property Injection With @Property

 The `@Property` annotation enables users to request system configuration information at runtime.
-Most users will include the `InjectableProperties.CONNECTION_CONFIGURATION`, as shown below, to retrieve information needed for connecting to their external datasource:
+Most users will include the `InjectableProperties.CUSTOM_DATASOURCE_PROPERTIES`, as shown below, to retrieve information needed for connecting to their external datasource:

 ```java
 @CustomConnector(configuration = "pennave_connector.json")